 Learn How to Use an SLA to Get Sales and Marketing on the Same Sheet of Music

 Glad to say we've just recently passed that magic point.
-That means, though still small, we've been making payroll every month for 11 years.
+That means, though still small, we've been making payroll every month for 14 years.
 It is all automated now, but believe me, when I started out, I didn't have my Business Operating System (BOS) built.

 But I Did Have a Technical Model To Go On

 In addition, for each of those industries I had responsibility for, I had taken internal SAP Industry Principal training and certification courses.
 So I knew how my industries operated, across all Lines of Business' (LOB).
 This knowledge was especially useful when I designed my BOS before launching.

-The most useful model, from a consulting services delivery standpoint, was the SAP Professional Services Industry Solution.
+The most useful business model, from a consulting services delivery standpoint, was the SAP Professional Services Industry Solution.
 Over the years, the hard-stuff, like time-and-expenses, which used to be the bane of consultants the world over, had largely been automated.

 For example, when I first started submitting expense reports, the finance department insisted that we scotch tape all receipts to a piece of white-paper, before they would accept it and reimburse us.
 Some would insist they be in date order.
 Others would not accept hand written receipts (the only type available in many countries).
 These days, it is entirely possible to do it all online, never touch a receipt, and have it direct deposited in your account.

-The Dreaded Annual Business Plan
+Preparing The Dreaded Annual Business Plan

 Each year, as in almost every successful business, I had to submit a business plan to SAP corporate.
-In my role as SAP Industry Principal, I had responsibility for and support from all the elements of the business, including Sales and Marketing, Consulting, Training, Development, Pre-Sales and others.
+In my role as SAP Industry Principal, I had responsibility for and support from all the elements of the business, including the marketing and sales department, Consulting, Training, Development, Pre-Sales and others.

-I also had SAP Business Partners I needed to Work With
+I Also had SAP Business Partners I Needed to Work With

 When you work in a large organization, such as SAP, you work as part of a gigantic, global eco-system.
-About 80% of the software sales are actually done by an army of SAP Partners.
+About 80% of the SAP software sales are actually done by an army of SAP Partners.